niharpaul/niharpaul.github.io/_pages/about.md

 Coming soon
 ---
 So far, I have been busy with my graduate studies, and I firmly believe in contributing to the open-source software community.
+Some of the coding languages I am very familiar with are Matlab, Python, C, and Fortran.
 I will start contributing to my GitHub pages soon.